Measurement Component

 if self.settings["save_h5"]:

-# open a file
+# Open a file

 self.h5_file = h5_io.h5_base_file(app=self.app, measurement=self)

-# create a measurement H5 group (folder) within self.h5file
+# Create a measurement H5 group (folder) within self.h5file

-# This stores all the measurement meta-data in this group
+# This stores all the measurement metadata in this group

 self.h5_group = h5_io.h5_create_measurement_group(